Sommos/carbon_test_program/README.md

 # Carbon Test Program

-This program is to test Carbon lang.
+This program is to test Carbon lang, a Google-backed language aimed to co-exit with, and eventually replace C++ releasing in 2025.

 # Contribution